segni-tafesse/ethio_agri_smart/lib/data/peaches.md

 It is typically done during the dormant season, before new growth begins in spring.
 Pruning aims to improve air circulation, sunlight penetration, and fruit production by removing dead, diseased, or crowded branches and shaping the tree for optimal growth.
 ##  What time  is best  for pruning?
+The best time for pruning peach trees is during late winter or early spring, before new growth begins.
+It is typically recommended to prune peaches when the trees are still dormant, but just before bud break.
+This timing allows for better healing of pruning wounds and reduces the risk of disease transmission.
+Pruning during this time also helps to shape the tree, remove dead or diseased wood, improve airflow, and promote better fruit production.
 # Crop Distance
 Spacing between peach trees depends on various factors, including the desired tree size, rootstock, and local growing conditions.
 However, a general guideline for spacing peach trees is typically around 15 to 20 feet (4.5 to 6 meters) apart.
 This spacing allows the trees to have enough room for proper growth, air circulation, and sunlight exposure.
 It also facilitates easier management and harvesting.
 It's important to consider the specific variety and rootstock recommendations, as well as local growing conditions, when determining the optimal spacing for peach trees in a particular orchard.